greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_EXTERNAL_TABLE.html.md

 SEGMENT REJECT LIMIT count \[ROWS \| PERCENT\]
 :   Runs a `COPY FROM` operation in single row error isolation mode.
 If the input rows have format errors they will be discarded provided that the reject limit count is not reached on any Greenplum segment instance during the load operation.
 The reject limit count can be specified as number of rows \(the default\) or percentage of total rows \(1-100\).
 If `PERCENT` is used, each segment starts calculating the bad row percentage only after the number of rows specified by the parameter `gp_reject_percent_threshold` has been processed.
 The default for `gp_reject_percent_threshold` is 300 rows.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in "all-or-nothing" input mode.
 If the limit is not reached, all good rows will be loaded and any error rows discarded.

-:   **Note:** When reading an external table, Greenplum Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
+:   > **Note** When reading an external table, Greenplum Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
 If the first 1000 rows are rejected, the `COPY` operation is stopped and rolled back.

 The limit for the number of initial rejected rows can be changed with the Greenplum Database server configuration parameter `gp_initial_bad_row_limit`.
 See [Server Configuration Parameters](../config_params/guc_config.html) for information about the parameter.